-Become a Sorensen Fellow and spend next summer working on issues that matter to YOU in the organization of YOUR choice.
+Become a Sorensen Fellow and spend next summer working on issues that matter to you in the organization of your choice.
+As a Sorensen Fellow, you will have the rare opportunity to contribute as an undergraduate to an organization of your choice that addresses ethical issues.
+Carry your undergraduate learning out into the real world.

 A Three-Part Experience

-- Spring 2013: Take a course of your choosing as academic preparation for your internship.
+- Spring 2017: Take a course of your choosing, at Brandeis or abroad, as academic preparation for your internship.

-- Summer 2013: Intern in the organization of your choice, anywhere in the world.
+- Summer 2017: Intern in the organization of your choice, anywhere in the world, including the USA.
 Tackle issues of international importance like coexistence, human rights, international law, hunger relief, gender equality, development, education, global health, AIDS prevention, refugee assistance, or something we haven't thought of!

-Sorensen Fellows receive a $4000 stipend ($3500 if internship is in the U.S.) intended to cover travel and modest living expenses for a summer internship.
+Sorensen Fellows receive a $4000 stipend ($3500 if internship is in the USA) intended to cover travel and modest living expenses for a summer internship.